rfiestas/quoriboard/heuristic-bot.md

 ## Seed Bots

-These are the 4 manual profiles used as seeds and initial rivals in the [training platform](./training-platform.md).
+These are the 4 manual profiles used as seeds and initial rivals in the [heuristic training platform](./heuristic-training-platform.md).
 Each also carries its own `PanicThreshold` (number of cells difference with the rival that triggers panic mode).

 ```go
 // Bot_Aggressive prioritizes penalizing the rival over its own path.